Alpaca Duvet Insert | Avocado Green Mattress®

 King/California King All Season | 107" x 96", 10.5 lbs |

 The alpaca (Lama pacos) is a species of South American camelid mammal.
-Traditionally, alpacas are kept in herds that graze on the level heights of the Andes of Southern Peru, Western Bolivia, Ecuador, and Northern Chile.
-Today, alpacas may be found on farms and ranches worldwide, with thousands of animals born and raised annually.
+Traditionally, alpacas were kept in herds that grazed on the level heights of the Andes of Southern Peru, Western Bolivia, Ecuador, and Northern Chile.
+More recently, alpacas may be found on farms and ranches worldwide, with thousands of animals born and raised annually.
 Alpacas are especially popular in North America, Europe, and Australia.

 There are two modern breeds of alpaca, separated based on their respective region of endemism and fiber (wool) type: the Suri alpaca and the Huacaya alpaca.
 Both breeds produce a highly valued fiber, with Suri alpaca's fiber growing in straight "locks," while Huacaya fiber has a "crimped," wavy texture and grows in bundles.
 These breeds' fibers are used for making knitted and woven items, similar to sheep's wool.